JosTorre/JosTorre.github.io/content/about.md

 ---
 If you're reading this, I suppose, is because you got interested and wanted to know more.
 In this case thanks for gifting me your time and congratulations.

-What you see, has been created because of two main reasons:

-1. The need of sharing with others.
-2. A person who inspired me to do this in order to save thoughts and knowledge in order to improve.

 So, this is my first draft.
 That means... don't take it too seriously and don't judge this that hard lol.

 It's hard to summarize a person in words, because persons are infinite.